Vape shop: New Zealand

+Currently, the largest Specialist Vape Retailer in New Zealand is Shosha.
+Shosha currently have over 120 physical stores nationwide and offer deliveries to both New Zealand and Australian customers.

 United States

 Effective August 8, 2016, under the Food and Drug Administration (US FDA) rules, a vape shop that mixes or prepares e-liquids, or makes or modifies any kind of e-cigarettes, is regulated as a tobacco product manufacturer.
 The categorization of vape shops that make or modify e-cigarettes including e-liquids as manufacturers mandating abiding with the US FDA manufacturing standards, have been extended to August 8, 2022.
-Vape shops cannot hand out free samples to patrons or sell to individuals under 18 years of age.
-Individuals under the age of 18 are not allowed to handle e-cigarette devices.
+Vape shops cannot hand out free samples to patrons or sell to individuals under 18 years of age and, in most cases, cannot grant refunds of money or product exchanges.
+Individuals under the age of 18 are not allowed to purchase or handle e-cigarette devices.
 Retailers are required to ask for photo ID from patrons who look to be under 27 years of age.
 "One of the most important provisions to help reduce youth access to tobacco products is the prohibition on free samples of tobacco products," US FDA Commissioner Scott Gottlieb stated in October 2017.
-"With more youth using e-cigarettes than any other tobacco product, it’s critical that manufacturers and retailers understand how we intend to enforce this provision," he added.
+"With more youth using e-cigarettes than any other tobacco product, it's critical that manufacturers and retailers understand how we intend to enforce this provision," he added.
 Five individuals were arrested for selling e-cigarette products to patrons under 21 years of age at vape shops in Suffolk County, New York in December 2017, local police stated.
 There are no strict US FDA rules in regard to the age of people who enter vape shops.

 The significant increase in employees directly telling customers of free e-cigarette puff trial offers rather than posting displays of the offers in the shop suggest retailers are finding ways around the impending US FDA regulations by not having displays but still engaging in the (soon-to-be illegal) behavior.
 This may signify that awareness of, but not necessarily compliance with, the impending rules is occurring in the vape marketplace.
 Effective May 10, 2018, vape shop retailers were prohibited from selling or distributing e-cigarettes or other vape products without including a health warning statement on the product packaging and from displaying e-cigarette or other vape product advertisements without including a health warning statement on the ads.